ArweaveTeam/docs.arweave.org-info/mining/overview/vdf.md

 In all cases `IP-ADDRESS` can also be a resolvable domain name.

-For an example invocation see [Mining Examples](https://docs.arweave.org/developers/mining/examples#running-a-vdf-server).
+For an example invocation see [Examples](https://docs.arweave.org/developers/mining/examples#running-a-vdf-server).

 {% hint style="warning" %}
 Do not connect to an external peer you do not trust.&#x20;